VimsecAu/kb/m365/baselines/sharepoint.md

   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)

 #### MS.SHAREPOINT.1.3v1
-External sharing SHALL be restricted to approved external domains and/or users in approved security groups per intercompany collaboration needs.
+External sharing SHALL be restricted to approved external domains and/or users in approved security groups per interorganisation collaboration needs.

 <!--Policy: MS.SHAREPOINT.1.3v1; Criticality: SHALL -->
-- _Rationale:_ By limiting sharing to domains or approved security groups used for intercompany collaboration purposes, administrators help prevent sharing with unknown organisations and individuals.
+- _Rationale:_ By limiting sharing to domains or approved security groups used for interorganisation collaboration purposes, administrators help prevent sharing with unknown organisations and individuals.
 - _Last modified:_ June 2023
 - _Note:_ This policy is only applicable if the external sharing slider on the admin page is set to any value other than **Only People in your organisation**.
 - _MITRE ATT&CK TTP Mapping:_